stripe-archive/sequins/doc/manual/2-2-sharding/README.md

     a.
 Creating an array of all partitions in sorted order * the replication factor. (e.g. [1, 1, 1, 2, 2, 2, ...])

     b.
-Creating an array of all nodes it knows about in sorted order based on their shard id.
+Creating an array of all shard ids it knows about in sorted order.
+If multiple nodes share the same shard id, the shard id will only show up once in the array.

     c.
 For all of the partitions at index `idx`, if `idx % len(nodes)` is equal to its position in the node array, we assign it that partition.